Zehelein/pg-transactional-outbox/lib/README.md

 })();
 ```

-> **Please note:** This library does not automatically delete outbox messages
-> from the outbox table.
-Keeping them can ensure that a message is only added
-> once.
-Please define your own logic on how long the messages should stay in
-> this table.

 > **Please note:** This library offers to automatically delete outbox messages
 > from the outbox table.
 Keeping them for a while can be good to ensure that a
 > message is only generated once.
 But most often this is more of a concern on